smithblack-0/WorkflowForge/docs/Frontend/SFCS and flow control.md

 The SFCS DSL is the flow control language viewed by this system.
 The frontend flow control module is what implements it

+## Background

+Make sure you have read [ZCP](..ZCP.md) so you understand what a DCG-IO graph is and how the ZCP system works.
+You should also have read [Overview](../UserGuide/Overview.md) and [SFCS](../UserGuide/SFCS.md) so you understand the termonology and the SFCS user-facing interface.
+This will discuss the under-the-hood details.

 ## Design

 There is one primary purpose the SFCS system performs.
 That purpose is creating a flow control graph, and particularly the DCG-IO graph our system needs.
 This will be the RZCP graph when finished.
+Additionally, this graph is known to be lowerable without too much trouble to tensor-based operations.

 To build such a graph, several things are needed: